 To further complicate the treatment, the (worst-case) execution time of the functions executed by such tasks is typically not constant.
 At low revolution rates, the time interval between two reference points (the TDC for a set of cylinders) is large and allows the execution of sophisticated controls (and possibly multiple fuel injections).
 The same algorithm cannot be executed at higher revolution rates, because it would lead to an overload, generating several deadline misses.
-The typical approach adopted by the automotive industry [6] is to select the functions to be executed depending on the rotation speed.
+Therefore, the implementation is adapted using a simplified algorithm that reduces the WCET (i.e., the functions to be executed) when the rotation speed falls within pre-defined ranges.
 For most cars, the rotation speed typically varies between 600 and 6000 revolutions per minute (rpm), which maps to activation intervals between 100 and 10 ms, for a complete revolution.
-A simplified implementation of such an adaptive behavior is shown in Figure 2.
+A simplified representation of such an adaptive behavior is shown in Figure 2.